-1. "LOVED IT" and "HMM, NOT SO MUCH" reactions: 1% each response (18% total)
+1. "LOVED IT" and "HMM, NOT SO MUCH" reactions: (20% total)

 The textbook used for this class is flawed, as are all of us and all the other materials we used for learning.
 However, this text is flawed in ways that are particularly easy to see and thus give us the opportunity to practice critical evaluation of the sources/contexts of our learning.